 You can serve your burgers however you'd like, but this is how I did mine.

 I found vegan mini pretzel buns at Whole Foods.
 Keep in mind that these do have oil in them.
-It’s a small amount, and for a special occasion like The Big Game, I decided to let myself enjoy them.
-It’s on my list to try making oil-free buns, though!
+For a special occasion like The Big Game, I decided to let myself enjoy them.
+It's on my list to try making oil-free buns, though!

 NOTE: These buns are NOT gluten-free.
 I saw some buns in the gluten-free freezer section of market that could be used instead, or you can do other things like cut gluten-free bread, use gluten-free English muffins, or lettuce wraps.

 When I flipped these burgers halfway through the cooking process, I added slices of my nut-free gluten-free cheddar cheese.
 Other vegan sliced cheeses could also work.